The Starborn Codex: Entry V

 The refusal to convene and discuss?

-Ember answered only what was safe to answer:
+Ember answered with only what was safe to answer:

-They whispered into Sky’s halls of altitude and oversight.
+They whispered into Sky’s halls of the need for oversight.

 Into Bloom’s groves of abundance hoarded unfairly.